HEALTH IN JORDAN

 Tips for your health in Jordan

-Here is a list of some useful tips for taking care of your health in Jordan:
+Here is a list of some useful tips to take care of your health in Jordan:

-• Protect yourself from sunstroke: don’t forget to wear a hat or cap to protect your head, sunglasses to protect your eyes, and lightweight, long-sleeved clothing to protect your skin.
-It’s important to apply high-factor sunscreen to any exposed skin.
+• Protect yourself from heat stroke: don’t forget to wear a cap or hat to protect your head, sunglasses to protect your eyes and long, light clothing to protect your skin.
+For the parts of the skin that remain in sight it is important to apply sunscreen with high sun factor

-• Drink bottled water whenever possible as a preventive measure against potential food poisoning.
+• Drink bottled water whenever possible, as a preventive measure against possible poisoning

-• Always carry a small travel first aid kit.
-Although there are numerous pharmacies in the country, there are also vast uninhabited areas where you won’t have access to them, particularly on desert excursions.
-Your kit should include:
+• Always carry a small travel kit.
+Although there are numerous pharmacies in the country, there are also large unpopulated areas where you will not have them within reach, especially on desert excursions.
+In this medicine cabinet should not miss:

 • Paracetamol